 Rousay is an Orkney must see if you like prehistory

 Rousay is totally wow-say, we say.
-An easy trip from Mainland Orkney.
+An easy ferry-trip from Tingwall on Mainland Orkney.
 ‘Egypt of the North’ is forgivable guidebook hyperbole.
+The Midhowe Chambered Cairn is the must-see but there are lots of other prehistoric sites, plus beaches, seals and maybe otters.

 - an Orkney 'must see'